-Microsoft Test Runner starts in a new browser instance.
+Microsoft Test Runner opens and runs in a new browser.

 Start the app that you want to test.
-Your app does not need to run on the same machine as Test Runner.
-You simply use Test Runner to record whether test steps pass or fail as you run a test manually.
-For example, you might run Test Runner on a desktop machine and run your Windows 8 store app that you are testing on a Windows 8 tablet.
+Your app doesn't have to run on the same computer as Test Runner.
+You just use Test Runner to record which test steps pass or fail while you manually run a test.
+For example, you might run Test Runner on adesktop computer and run your Windows 8 store app that you are testing on a Windows 8 tablet.